zokam1411/milestone-project-3/README.md

 ![Edit category](static/readmeimages/edit-cat.jpg)

-- To update user status admin has to click CONTROL PANEL button visible only for him.
+- To update User status admin has to click CONTROL PANEL button thats located on navbar and is visible only for him.

 ![Admin navbar](static/readmeimages/navbar-admin.jpg)

-- On Control Panel page in Manage Users section admin has to click yellow EDIT button.
+- On Control Panel page in Manage Users section Admin has to click yellow EDIT button.

 ![Manage users](static/readmeimages/manage-users.jpg)

-- Update user status form will show up and from dropdown menu admin can select status.
+- Update user status form will show up and from dropdown menu admin can select new status.

 ![User status](static/readmeimages/user-status.jpg)
 </details>